Selling Multiple Complements with Packaging Costs: Introduction

 \section{Introduction}

-In many multi-item markets, e.g.,~combinatorial auctions, buyers express preferences for bundles of indivisible items, and the seller may care about who wins which bundle.
-So far, despite attested preferences by real-world sellers, e.g.,~caps on the number of spectrum licenses in broadcasting frequency auctions \citep{Cramton-2011,Kasberger-2023,Myers-2023}, the economic literature has not provided general form preferences over the supply partitioning in indivisible goods markets.\footnote{The seller's values or costs are commonly set to zero or assumed to be symmetric to buyers.} A key challenge with partition preferences is their representation, as the domain, the universe of all possible supply partitions, is much larger than the universe of bundles.
-Furthermore, in markets for indivisible goods, even without partition preferences, the existence of a stable outcome in the form of a Walrasian equilibrium is guaranteed only under specific assumptions on preferences (e.g.,~\citet{Gul-1999, Sun2006,Milgrom2009,Hatfield-2013}).
+In many markets, buyers express preferences for bundles of indivisible items, and the seller cares about how items are bundled.
+So far, despite attested real-world preferences, e.g.,~caps on the number of licenses in wireless spectrum auctions \citep{Cramton-2011,Kasberger-2023,Myers-2023}, the economic literature has not addressed competitive equilibrium with preferences over the partitioning of a supply of indivisible goods.
+A key challenge is the representation of such preferences, as their domain, the space of supply partitions, is much larger than the space of bundles.
+Moreover, with indivisible goods, the existence of Walrasian equilibria is guaranteed only under specific assumptions (see, e.g.,~\cite{Bikhchandani1997,Gul-1999, Sun2006,Milgrom2009}).

-This article proposes a general, yet parsimonious, framework to express partition preferences.
-In this framework, we characterize Walrasian equilibria and provide conditions for their existence.
-Our setting is a competitive market for multiple indivisible goods, including multiple buyers with values over bundles of items, and a seller with preferences over \emph{anonymous} partitions (which will be defined shortly) of their supply between buyers.
-Even with anonymous partitions, the universe of such partitions remains large.
-To address this, we propose \emph{incremental cost functions} which specify the cost (savings) of combining two or more items, together with a graph structure that defines the cost interdependencies of related bundles.
-Buyers in our model have a rich set of preferences over bundles that can incorporate complements and substitutes.
+This article proposes a framework to express partition preferences.
+We show that Walrasian equilibria in our market are supported by uniform and anonymous prices that are linear in packages and reflect the nested structure of the seller's partition preferences.
+Furthermore, we provide conditions for the existence of Walrasian equilibria.
+Our setting is a competitive market for multiple copies of multiple indivisible goods, including a set of buyers with values over bundles of items and a seller with preferences over partitions of their supply between buyers.
+We impose some structure on the seller's preferences with two objectives: we aim to obtain Walrasian equilibria that do not require personalized pricing while allowing the seller to express general preferences over the concentration of their allocated supply.
+To do so, we propose \emph{incremental cost functions} which specify the cost (savings) of combining two or more items for assignment to a single buyer, together with a graph structure defining cost interdependencies between bundles.
+Buyers have a rich set of preferences over bundles that can incorporate complements and substitutes.

-The combination of items in bundles may result in cost savings or additional expenses for the seller.
-These are independent of the buyers' identity, i.e.,~anonymous, but the seller does care about whether any two or more items are allocated to separate buyers or, packaged, to a single buyer.
-Thus, we name these costs \emph{packaging costs}.
-Depending on the application, they may also be related to transaction costs, realized synergies, or indirect subsidies.